6 Ways to Save Money When You Buy a Car

 The more money you can pay up front, in cash, the better.
 It’s as simple as that.
 Not everyone is in a situation to put a lot of money down, but if you are, you’ll get a better deal.

-Negotiating can be intimidating, but it’s your best route towards getting a good deal.
+Negotiating a car price can be intimidating, but it’s your best route towards getting a good deal.
 Remember that the salesperson benefits from selling you the car, even if they have to knock some money off, so hold your line, negotiate, and don’t be afraid to walk away if your needs aren’t met.
 Chances are if you make a fair offer, you’ll drive away with a new car.

 Buying a car doesn’t have to mean getting taken advantage of.
 Follow these steps and you’ll be in a new ride in no time, and smiling at the good deal you got.